PeachyTree/shiro/README.md

 * `KICK_EMOJI_ID=` is used by the Moderation command `kick`.
 * `REPORT_EMOJI_ID=` is used by the Moderation command `report`.
 * `WARN_EMOJI_ID=` is used by the Moderation command `warn`.

-### Roles
-_Feel free to change these roles for your server.
-It's not required to change them though.
-Defaults below.
-Those are for the permission level function, so that the bot knows who is an Admin, Moderator, or user._

-* `MOD_ROLE=` Moderator role on a server.
-Default is `Moderator`.
-* `ADMIN_ROLE=` Admin role on a server.
-Default is `Administrator`.

 ### API KEYS, Secrets, and more
 * `BITLY_KEY=` can be obtained by getting a [Generic Access Token](https://bitly.is/accesstoken).